Public and Regulatory

 Mathew has also appeared in the Court of Appeal in R v Lambert & Walding EWCA Crim 421, 2 Cr App R (S) 90 and R v Sivaraman EWCA Crim 1736, 1 Cr App R (S) 80, on the principles to be applied to the calculation of an offender’s “benefit” under the Proceeds of Crime Act 2002, and in RCPO v Deprince EWCA Civ 512, an innocent wife’s claim to a beneficial interest in the marital home which was subject to confiscation which also raised issues under the Human Rights Act.

 Mathew is a member of the Proceeds of Crime Lawyers Association (POCLA).
 He was appointed to the Attorney-General's A Panel of Junior Counsel to the Crown in civil matters in September 2016.
-He is a contributor to Millington and Sutherland Williams on the Proceeds of Crime (Fourth Edition, 2013 and Fifth Edition, forthcoming) (Oxford University Press).
+He is a contributor to Millington and Sutherland Williams on the Proceeds of Crime (Fourth Edition, 2013 and Fifth Edition, 2018) (Oxford University Press).

 - MA (Oxon)